oneapi-src/level-zero-spec/scripts/core/PROG.rst

 specified via an environment variable as a string of hexadecimal values.
 The value is specific to system configuration; e.g., the number of devices and the number of sub-devices for each device.
+The value is specific to the order in which devices are reported by the driver; i.e., the first device maps to bit 0, the second device to bit 1, and so forth.
+## --validate=off
+The order of the devices reported by the driver can be forced to be consistent by setting the `${X}_ENABLE_PCI_ID_DEVICE_ORDER` environment variable.
+## --validate=on

 ## --validate=off
 The following examples demonstrate proper usage:
 ## --validate=on